 TYPES OF FUNDS

-A contribution to the Foundation’s General Fund is considered to be a donation without restriction, and grants are made from that fund at the discretion of the Board of Directors.
+A contribution to the Foundation’s Giving Fund is considered to be a donation without restriction, and grants for area nonprofits are made from that fund at the discretion of the Board of Directors.

 • The integrity of the applicant and the proposed project;

 • The priority of project impact in light of other pending requests;

 • The controls to be applied to the disbursement of grant funds;

 • The benefits of the proposed project to the Edwardsville area;

 • The project evaluation process proposed.

 DONOR ADVISED FUND

 A Donor Advised Fund is established by a Donor making an irrevocable, tax-deductible contribution to the Foundation.
 It is called “Donor Advised” because distributions are made from the Fund when the Donor (or other advisor named by the Donor) suggests to the Foundation that distributions be made to qualified organizations or for scholarships.
 The recipient is informed that the distribution was made at the Donor’s request.